aksh-n/CliChA/README.md

-# CliChA
+# Climate Change Awareness (CliChA)
-CliChA (acronym for Climate Change Awareness) measures climate change and awareness as reflected by public and academic parlance.
+Climate Change Awareness (CliChA) measures climate change and awareness as reflected by public and academic parlance.

 # Instructions
 __IMPORTANT__: spacy only runs on 64-bit Python!
 Installation will fail if run on 32-bit.